Content is provided by the firm.

 With relentless focus on the clients’ objectives, Brown Rudnick provides business-focused solutions that address today’s ever-changing, ever-demanding competitive marketplace.
 Assembling cross-disciplinary teams to suit clients’ specific needs, Brown Rudnick focuses its attention on those practice areas and industries where the firm is, or can be, a recognized leader, including bankruptcy and corporate restructuring; complex litigation and international arbitration; corporate, securities and M&A; distressed debt and claims trading; emerging companies; energy, utilities and environmental; executive compensation and ERISA; finance; funds; government contracts; government law and strategies; health care; intellectual property; intellectual property litigation; life sciences; real estate; tax; white collar defense and government investigations.

-Brown Rudnick’s Litigation and Arbitration Team, with a robust US and international presence, provides a full range of litigation, arbitration and mediation services to clients around the world.
-The firm represents clients in a wide variety of commercial disputes, including financial, regulatory and fraud investigations.
+Brown Rudnick’s Dispute Resolution & Restructuring Department, with a robust U.S. and international presence, provides a full range of litigation, arbitration and mediation services to clients around the world.
+The Firm represents clients in a wide variety of commercial disputes, including financial, regulatory and fraud investigations.
 Specific areas of focus include restructuring and insolvency, mass torts, real estate, telecommunications, government contracts, construction, intellectual property, international arbitration and white collar defense and government investigations.
-The firm is regularly arrayed against many of the world’s most prominent financial institutions and investment banks in some of the most contentious engagements on behalf of bondholders, creditors, equity holders and other investors, foreign liquidators and tort claimants.
+The Firm is regularly arrayed against many of the world’s most prominent financial institutions and investment banks in some of the most contentious engagements on behalf of bondholders, creditors, equity holders and other investors, foreign liquidators and tort claimants.